UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Conclusion

 \section{Conclusion}

 In this paper, we propose UnfoldLDM, the first to integrate DUNs with a LDM, for BIR tasks.
 This addresses two limitations of existing DUNs: degradation-specific dependency and over-smoothing bias.
 Specifically, we first introduce MGDA for robust degradation estimation.
 Then, we employ DR-LDM to extract the degradation-invariant prior and use the prior to guide OCFormer for explicit detail restoration.
-Experiments confirm the superiority of our UnfoldLDM.
+Abundant experiments comprehensively demonstrate the superiority of our UnfoldLDM in achieving a leading place.